Concurrent Enrollment - K-12 Student Enrollment

 - Courses may include frank discussions on sensitive topics.
 Audio-visual presentations may be graphic in their content.

-- Students may access pregnancy related services, HIV testing, and condoms through the Student Health Center.
+- Students 12 years or older may access mental health and reproductive care (pregnancy related services, HIV testing, and condoms) through the Student Wellness Center.

 - Group work or class presentations may be expected in class.
 If required, these activities will be required of all students, regardless of age.